modular/modular/KGEN/docs/public/value-lifecycle.md

 types to be copyable, movable or even constructable, but it does want types to express their full contract and it wants to enable fluent design patterns that programmers expect from languages like C++.
-The (well known) observation here is that many objects have contents that can be “stolen” without needing to disable their destructor, either because they have a “null state” (like an optional type or nullable pointer) or because they have a null value that is efficient to create and a no-op to destroy (e.g. `std::vector` can have a null pointer for its data).
+The (well known) observation here is that many objects have contents that can be "stolen" without needing to disable their destructor, either because they have a "null state" (like an optional type or nullable pointer) or because they have a null value that is efficient to create and a no-op to destroy (e.g. `std::vector` can have a null pointer for its data).

-To support these use-cases, the consume operator supports arbitrary LValues, and when applied to one, it invokes the “stealing move constructor”.
+To support these use-cases, the consume operator supports arbitrary LValues, and when applied to one, it invokes the "stealing move constructor".
 This constructor must set up the new value to be in a live state, and can mutate the old value, but needs to put it into a state where its destructor will still work.
-For example, if we want to put our `FileDescriptor` into a vector and move out of it, we might choose to extend it to know that “-1” is a sentinel that means that it is “null”.
+For example, if we want to put our `FileDescriptor` into a vector and move out of it, we might choose to extend it to know that `-1` is a sentinel that means that it is "null".
 We can implement this like so:

 ```mojo
 # This is a simple wrapper around POSIX-style fcntl.h functions.